Need help? We are available to speak to you 7 days a weekRead More

 • 50% of applications are processed within 11 months, while 90% are processed within 15 months.

 Throughout this period, you can monitor your application's status via your ImmiAccount portal and opt to receive notifications of any updates.
 Occasionally, the Department may request additional information, and timely response with all required documents is crucial for a favourable outcome.
 Once assessed, you'll receive notification of the decision.
 If successful, you'll be granted permanent residence in Australia under the Employer Nomination Scheme 186 visa, with specific conditions outlined in your ImmiAccount.
-In the event of a refusal, avenues for appeal through Australia’s Administrative Appeals Tribunal or the Federal Court may be available.
+In the event of a refusal, avenues for appeal through Australia’s Administrative Review Tribunal or the Federal Court may be available.

 Departmental changes in 2024